 - 3.2.1 Fir Lane is a single-carriageway road, running from its junction with Middle Aston Road to the north to merge with Paines Hill to the south.
-A 60mph speed limit is present along the site frontage and the existing access, reducing to 30mph approximately 160m south of the site continuing into the centre of Steeple Aston. - 3.2.2 As Fir Lane Merges into Paines Hill, North Side connects to Paines Hill to the west.
-North Side runs westward, merging into Fenway to connect to the A4260 Oxford Road to the west.
+A 60 miles per hour (mph) speed limit is present along the site frontage and the existing access, reducing to 30mph approximately 160 metres (m) south of the site continuing into the centre of Steeple Aston. - 3.2.2 As Fir Lane Merges into Paines Hill, North Side connects to Paines Hill to the west.
+North Side runs westward, merging into Fenway to connect to the A4260 Oxford Road to the west. - 3.2.3 In the centre of Steeple Aston, Paines Hills connects with South Side.
+To the west of the junction South Side connects to the A4260 Oxford Road and to the east merges into Heyford Road to connect to the B4030 Station in Heyford. - 3.2.4 Further detail on the movement of construction traffic to / from the site by appropriate routes is provided in Section 5.